Bristol has a long-standing track record of nurturing and championing film culture, production, heritage, education, research and technology.

 Every four years, Bristol is required to submit a Membership Monitoring Report that showcases our impact to the UCCN and illustrates how the work of our partners across the city is attuned with UNESCO’s ethos and the UN Sustainable Development Goals (SDGs).

-You can view our latest impact report here:
+Read our latest impact report here:

 Download Bristol City of Film's UCCN Membership Monitoring Report 2017-21

-In it, you'll find highlights from the first four years of our designation, from city-level work to intercity & international initiatives; plus an overview of the sector's response to the pandemic.
+It features highlights from the first four years of our designation, from city-level work to intercity & international initiatives; plus an overview of the sector's response to the pandemic.

 ● improve access to training & employment for underrepresented local talent